ytatumi/ReviewCommentsAnalysis/README.md

 - What kinds of words influence the machine learning model for predicting Google review ratings?

-Note: Python notebooks are best to view locally as they look very long in github preview.
+Note: Python notebooks(catboost_base.ipynb & catboost_addedfeature.ipynb) are best to view locally as they look very long in github preview.